 There is no problem here if you suppose that Pharaoh refused to obey and that God hardened his heart as a judgment against him.
 That is to say, God has a will for how Pharaoh should respond.
 And since he does not obey that will, he is judged.
 This doesn’t mean that God’s will changes, but merely that God has allowed human free will to refuse his command.
 And if the human refuses his command, his will that this command is obeyed does not change, but the situation has now changed and God responds accordingly.
 For example, say that there is a cake and I want to eat it.
 Somebody else comes and throws the cake on the floor to spite me.
 My will to eat the cake hasn’t changed, but the situation has changed, and I must respond accordingly.
 So God is interacting with the wills of those who respond to him, and he is responding to them.
 This interpretation is natural if you read the text.
 Pharaoh’s heart is hardened or “strengthened” directly by God only later in the narrative.
 As Greg Boyd puts it, “The root meaning of the Hebrew word translated “to harden” is “to strengthen.”
 God hardens people by strengthening the resolve they have formed in their own heart.
 For example, six times Scripture says “the Lord hardened Pharaoh’s heart” (Ex 9:12; 10:1; 10; 27; 11:10; 14:8).
 But it also notes that Pharaoh hardened his own heart seven times before the Lord took his action (Ex 7:13-14, 22; 8:15, 19; 32; 9:7).”
 So conceiving of it this way, the hardening is an occasion for judgment against the person for refusing to obey.
 This means there are no “two wills.”
 God is commanding, and then when the command is not obeyed, he judges.
 As we read in Exodus 7:4 “But I will harden Pharaoh’s heart, and though I will multiply My signs and wonders in the land of Egypt, Pharaoh will not listen to you.
 Then I will lay My hand on Egypt, and by mighty acts of judgment I will bring the divisions of My people the Israelites out of the land of Egypt.
 And the Egyptians will know that I am the LORD, when I stretch out My hand against Egypt and bring the Israelites out from among them.”
 That is, the hardening of Pharaoh is his and Egypt’s judgment.
 It does not represent a different will of God.

 Piper makes the distinction between the “will of command” and the “will of decree” to explain this hardening narrative (p.24).
 God’s will of command is to let his people go.
 God’s will of decree is to harden Pharaoh’s heart.
 Ironically, this precisely illustrates why this example, and indeed pretty much all the examples he cites, are not analogous to the Calvinist doctrine of salvation.
 The will to save all and the will to reprobate some are both wills of decree and neither are wills of command.
 Both are decrees by God about what state of affairs should ultimately obtain.
-Wills of command are specific instructions by God to people on how to live, but the will of God to save all and to reprobate some do not involve wills of command, because neither of them is an instruction by God about how people should behave, but an ultimate outcome.
+Wills of command are specific instructions by God to people on how to live, but the will of God to save all and to reprobate some do not involve wills of command, because neither of them is an instruction by God about how people should behave, but are ultimate outcomes.
 Indeed, it is arguable that on a Calvinist picture of divine sovereignty there is no difference between a will of command and a will of decree.
 If you do think that freely chosen human actions are decisive in the story of salvation, then there is no problem distinguishing between the two.
 The non-calvinist has no difficulty explaining why God’s wills of command do not sometimes come to pass, because human beings choose freely against God.
 This does not involve God having two wills, but his will is conditional on the freely chosen actions of individuals.
 Therefore, on Calvinism, especially with regard to salvation, all the wills of God are wills of decree and therefore directly conflict with one another if they intend both reprobation and universal salvation.